bhritchie/bhritchie.github.io/_posts/2014-11-19-svatah-pramanya-in-kumarila-bhatta.md

 [^56]: For citations see n. [reasonableness] above.

 [^57]: It is particularly characteristic of the Indian tradition to (as we would see it) transform normative or evaluative questions into epistemological or metaphysical questions, so far as possible.
 Most notoriously, there seems to have been virtually no direct philosophical inquiry into final ends—no ethics or moral philosophy in the Western sense.
 The introduction has already given an illustration of the kind of thing that happened instead: debates about final ends were fought by proxy, in terms of epistemology, ontology, perception, language, and so on, with each school developing an increasingly sophisticated philosophical apparatus to buttress their approach to duty or liberation.
-See further @sen1984concept.
+See further {% cite sen1984concept %}.

-[^58]: @austin1979other [p.
-84].
+[^58]: {% cite austin1979other -l 84 %}.

 [^59]: Jhā refers to ‘cognitions’ as ‘conceptions’; ‘validity’ is ‘authoritativeness’; \`intrinsic is ‘inherent’; Jhā also uses ‘means of right notion’ to refer to a valid cognition.